 Finding the right senior living community for your loved one is an important and personal decision.
-Whether you’re touring assisted living communities, memory care facilities, or another type of care, consider the environment your loved one will thrive in on a daily basis will have a significant impact on their overall well-being.
+Whether you’re touring assisted living communities, memory care facilities, or are looking for another type of care, the environment in which your loved one will live on a daily basis will have a significant impact on their overall well-being.

-No matter which touring method you choose, these tips can empower your family to transition to senior living with confidence.
+And, no matter which touring method you choose, the six tips below can empower your family to transition to senior living with confidence.

 Is the layout small or large?
 Do its features accommodate mobility challenges?
 Does the staff maintain the building’s cleanliness?
 Evaluating these core questions can help you assess if a community can be your senior’s new home.
-In-person tourers should rely on multiple senses, taking in a community’s sights and scents, for instance.
+In-person tourers should rely on all their senses: Take in a community’s sights and scents, for instance.
 Unpleasant odors throughout the community may indicate a lack of cleanliness.

 Look past the surface of a community and into the details, like windows and furnishings.
-Whether you’re taking an in-person or virtual tour, ask to view the surrounding outdoor areas, and request to see a room similar to the one your loved one will occupy, if possible.
+Whether you’re taking an in-person or virtual tour, ask to view the surrounding outdoor areas, and request to see a room similar to the one your loved one may occupy, if possible.
 See for yourself what view your loved one will have from their window.
 Lastly, pay attention to the décor and colors to gauge if they will uplift your loved one’s daily mood and routines.

 For all seniors, especially those experiencing dementia symptoms like wandering and confusion, safety is paramount.
 To help ensure your loved one will have adequate supervision, ask the following questions:

-Families often turn to senior living communities to provide a greater standard of care and expertise than the family itself can provide.
-Try to observe one-on-one interactions between staff members and residents, as a way to assess not only staff knowledge but also traits like friendliness and patience.
+Families turn to senior living communities for a greater standard of care and expertise than the family itself can provide.
+Try to observe one-on-one interactions between staff members and residents as a way to assess not only staff knowledge but also traits like friendliness and patience.

 From a more clinical perspective, ask your senior living tour guide these questions to check if their staff meet high standards:

 The other residents at your loved one’s new senior living community will become their friends and daily companions.
-Do they seem social, engaged, and happy?
-If you’re touring in person, consider visiting during a group activity, like bingo or a social hour, to observe these interactions with residents.
+Do current residents seem social, engaged, and happy?
+If you’re touring in person, consider visiting during a group activity, like bingo or a social hour, to observe interactions among current residents.

-Incorporating a meal into your tour can provide an opportunity to see available cafeteria options, in addition to the social benefit.
-During conversations with other residents, ask questions about their daily routines and honest opinions on the community.
+Additionally, try to incorporate a meal into your tour to review available dining options.
+Meal time also will provide another view on the social scene.
+During conversations with other residents, ask questions about their daily routines, and seek their honest opinions on the community.

-If you’re touring virtually, ask about residents’ personalities, how many residents participate on outings, and if there are community clubs.
+If you’re taking a virtual tour, ask the guide about residents’ personalities, how many residents participate on outings, and if there are community clubs.
 Consider asking to see an event calendar or to speak with individual staff members.

-In case a loved one’s condition advances, make sure the senior living community has steps in place to support them.
-If they need to move out for any reason, like needing a greater level of care, how can families facilitate this transition?
-Questions include:
+In the event a loved one’s condition advances, make sure the senior living community has procedures in place to support them.
+Or, if your loved one needs to move out because of a need for a greater level of care, how will the community help facilitate this transition?
+Consider these questions:

-Though questions and tips serve as a handy guide, they’re no substitute for your gut feelings.
+Though questions, notes, and tips serve as a handy guide, they’re no substitute for your gut feelings.
 Ultimately, you know your loved one best.
 If you moved your family member into this new home, would you have peace of mind?